khoido2003/nvim/readme.md

 - Autoformat code with Conform.nvim: https://github.com/stevearc/conform.nvim

-    + To have Conform.nvim auto format for each programming language, on local machine need to dowload the relevant formatter
+    + To have Conform.nvim auto format for each programming language, on local machine need to dowload the relevant formatter or use Mason

     + For example: JS/TS -> Prettier